What Are You Looking For?

 The Real Value of Injury Triage

 Many organizations utilize injury triage to help their workers receive the right type of care for their injuries, no matter where or when they work.
-By calling in to a triage line, workers who may not have immediate access to onsite care receive skilled evaluation of their condition — often by speaking directly with a nurse — so they can receive the appropriate type of care.
+By calling in to a nurse triage hotline, workers who may not have immediate access to onsite care receive skilled evaluation of their condition — often by speaking directly with a nurse — so they can receive the appropriate type of care.

-Understanding Injury Triage
+Understanding Workplace Injury Triage

 This service is utilized by employers of all sizes.
 It may be an organization’s main occupational health offering, or it may be part of a larger program that’s used to cover workers on odd shifts, or who may not be onsite due to travel.